amethyst/rustrogueliketutorial/book/src/chapter_34.md

 So we have `RIGHT_FORT` as a string, describing a fortification we might encounter.
 We've built a structure, `PrefabSection` which includes placement hints, and a constant for our actual fort (`UNDERGROUND_FORT`) specifying that we'd like to be at the right of the map, at the top (the vertical doesn't really matter in this example, because it is the full size of the map).

 Level *sections* are different from builders we've made before, because they take a *completed* map - and *replace* part of it.
-We've done something similar with Waveform Collapse, so we'll adopt a similar pattern.
+We've done something similar with Wave Function Collapse, so we'll adopt a similar pattern.
 We'll start by modifying our `PrefabBuilder` to know about the new type of map decoration:

 ```rust
 #[derive(PartialEq, Copy, Clone)]